Original Publish Date: May, 03 2018

 With this rise in day care usage comes and increased risk of illness to the children who participate.

-Infants and toddlers in daycare settings are as twice as likely as those in home care to contract an illness that last more than 10 days, causes a fever of at least 102 degrees for three or more days, or requires medical attention.
+Young children in this setting are as twice as likely as those in home care to contract an illness that last more than 10 days, causes a fever of at least 102 degrees for three or more days, or requires medical attention.

 Among the most common are: